Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Several datasets

 \subsection{A population of distributions}

-We now consider the situation where we have a sample of $\cal J$ individuals from a given population, finite or infinite, and we are interested in predictions for a random (possibly out-of-sample) individual from the same population.
-In terms of the application considered in this paper, this situation corresponds to the case that we have a sample of ${\cal J}$ doctors out of many more, and our goal is to select a model to be used to predict service durations for a random doctor.
+We now consider the situation where we have a sample of $\cal J$ regression datasets from a given, finite or infinite, population of such datasets, and we are interested in predictions for a random (possibly out-of-sample) further regression or several regressions from the same population.
+In terms of the application considered in this paper, this situation corresponds to the case that we have a training sample of ${\cal J}$ doctors out of many more, and our goal is to select a subset of covariates to be used to predict service durations for a random doctor from the population who may not be in the training sample.